typedb/typedb/.github/ISSUE_TEMPLATE/feature-request.md

 ## Current Workaround

-{ Please describe how you currently solve or work around this problem, given Grakn's limitation }
+{ Please describe how you currently solve or work around this problem, given Grakn's limitation. }

 ## Proposed Solution